top of page

 4. Figure-4

-Suppleness is essential for horseback riders, making stretching an important part of their daily routine.
+Suppleness is essential for horseback riders, making stretching an important part of your daily routine.
 A figure-4 stretch targets the glutes, hips, low back, and hamstrings.
-Mobile hips and flexible legs allow the rider to move fluidly with the horse, cue effectively, and absorb shock for a more comfortable ride.
+Mobile hips and flexible legs allow you to move fluidly with the horse, cue effectively, and absorb shock for a more comfortable ride.

 Man doing a figure-4 stretch